SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Exposed Weakness

-Starting at 17th level, attacks against creatures affected by Debilitating Strike, are made with advantage.
+Starting at 17th level, attacks against creatures affected by Debilitating Strike are made with advantage.